Bukho357/BUKGUB25140_PTO2503_A_Bukho_Keanu_Gubevu_JSL05/README.md

 The task will appear in the correct column instantly.

 ## 📌 Interaction Notes

-Tasks cannot be left without a title (validation included).

-Modal automatically resets on new task creation.

-Future extensions can include drag-and-drop, task editing, and deletion.

 ✅ This project demonstrates persistent state management with local storage, modular JavaScript design, and responsive UI implementation.